Martina-Paez-Berru/martina-paez-berru.github.io/index.md

 # Portfolio

-I am an applied data scientist and AI engineer originally from Quito, Ecuador, passionate about building real-world AI systems that turn complex data into measurable business value.
+I am an applied data scientist and AI engineer from Quito, Ecuador, fascinated by how advanced models become real systems that shape economies, infrastructure, and everyday decisions.

-My work spans enterprise-grade RAG pipelines, large-scale forecasting, and agentic AI workflows, combining rigorous ML engineering with scalable production design.
-I focus on systems that are not just accurate, but reliable, auditable, and economically impactful.
+I have build production-grade AI systems that go from enterprise RAG pipelines and agentic workflows to large-scale forecasting engines, and that turn complex data into real operational and business impact.
+I care deeply about building models that are not only accurate, but auditable, scalable, and responsibly deployed, especially in areas like energy, sustainability, finance, and infrastructure where technology directly affects people’s lives.

-Driven by curiosity and a commitment to continuous learning, I am actively pursuing Applied AI / ML Engineering and Quantitative Research roles in financial technology, infrastructure analytics, and enterprise AI—where advanced models meet real operational decisions.
+Curious by nature and driven by continuous learning, I am seeking Applied AI / ML Engineering and Quantitative Research roles in fintech, infrastructure analytics, and enterprise AI: across diverse industries where advanced models meet real people, real capital, and real-world consequences.

 ---